Every NASCAR Cup Series Driver’s Current Contract Status in 2025

 Trackhouse Racing

 Though Trackhouse Racing has Ross Chastain locked in on a long-term deal signed in 2023, don’t expect him to leave anytime soon.
 According to a May 30 report from Jordan Bianchi of The Athletic, Chastain has “multiple years” left on his current deal.
-However, his long-time teammate, Daniel Suarez, who was on a contract year in 2024, is back on a one-year extension.
-Finally, the team’s new talent, Shane van Gisbergen, reportedly has more than one year on his current contract.
+However, his long-time teammate, Daniel Suarez, who was on a contract year in 2024, is back on a one-year extension, though the team has confirmed this is his final season.
+Finally, the team’s rookie talent, Shane van Gisbergen, has signed a multi-year contract, meaning he will be in the car at least through the 2027 season.

 23XI Racing